 In addition, the company stated that it "is also working closely with its insulin pump partners to integrate Dexcom G7 into current and future automated insulin delivery systems as quickly as possible."
 However, as yet there are no details of a US release and it has yet to receive FDA approval.

 THE NEW CGM FEATURES OF DEXCOM G7

-Ahead of its launch in the UK and EU, we take a look at the features of this new-generation CGM.
+Ahead of its launch in the UK and EU, we look at the features of this new-generation CGM.

 SIZE AND SHAPE